 Re-manufacturing & re-conditioning: Tackling end-of-life to foster Circular Economy

-Fredrick Federley MEP and Chair of the “Circular Economy and Raw Materials” Working Group will host the event: Re-manufacturing & re-conditioning: Tackling end-of-life to foster Circular Economy in the European Parliament.
+Fredrick Federley MEP and Chair of the “Circular Economy and Raw Materials” Working Group hosted on 25 January the event: Re-manufacturing & re-conditioning: Tackling end-of-life to foster Circular Economy in the European Parliament.

 Policy-makers, industry, NGOs, and stakeholders gathered in the European Parliament to discuss the potential of re-manufacturing and re-conditioning, which increase the lifetime of products by rebuilding and repairing them.
 Further, participants helped to identify barriers and suggested key actions to support the future of re-manufacturing and re-conditioning.